Advocacy in Investment Treaty Arbitration

 Shakespeare engages and persuades the audience using tools that can be as effective before an investment arbitration tribunal.
 The tone is respectful and direct.
 The rhythm and cadence keep the audience interested.
 The message is clear, simple and structured.
 The content is relatable and elicits empathy from the listener.
 Caesar’s ambition may have well led to the destruction of Rome, as Brutus contended, but the audience remains captivated by Antony’s empathetic message of reason and civility.
 This is the art of persuasion.

 Advocacy in investment treaty arbitration is an art, not a science – it is the art of persuading a tribunal.
 Counsel must learn the facts and the law, carefully design an effective strategy, draft an accurate and compelling story, simplify the messages conveyed to the arbitrators and present them persuasively before the tribunal.
 He must do so, taking into account the specific particularities of investment treaty arbitration as opposed to other forms of dispute resolution.
-The facts and the law are the ultimate grou to be successful in an arbitration, but presenting them in a persuasive manner is certainly the path that leads to that outcome.
+The facts and the law are the key to being successful in an arbitration, but presenting them in a persuasive manner is certainly the path that leads to that outcome.

 Tai-Heng Cheng is a partner and Simón Navarro González is a counsel at Sidley Austin LLP.